Performance of the Baxter Infusor LV10 under hyperbaric conditions | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-However, the findings are relevant to the safe administration of intravenous medications during hyperbaric oxygen therapy, which is used in Canada for Health Canada-recognized indications such as delayed radiation injury and diabetic foot ulcers.
+However, the findings are relevant to the safe administration of intravenous medications during hyperbaric oxygen therapy, which is used in Canada for Health Canada-recognised indications such as delayed radiation injury and diabetic foot ulcers.

 Study Limitations